Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets

-Our analysis shows that, overall, flares have a modest impact (i.e., less than a factor of 2) on increasing the total mass lost, with the greatest cumulative enhancement occurring when the planet is in the closest orbit.
-At larger orbital separations, the total mass lost is much lower due to the lower quiescent mass loss rate.
-However, the \textit{relative} enhancement in mass loss between the flaring and non-flaring cases is greater at large separations.
+Our analysis shows that, overall, flares have a modest impact--less than a factor of two--on increasing the total mass lost, with the greatest cumulative enhancement occurring when the planet is in the closest orbit.
+At larger orbital separations, the total mass lost is much lower due to the reduced quiescent mass loss rate.
+However, the relative enhancement in mass loss between the flaring and non-flaring cases is greater at larger separations.